 Introduction

-1. Use a Bucket and Bait Method
+1. The Bucket and Bait Technique

-- A large bucket
+- A sizable bucket

 - A piece of cardboard or a small ramp

-- Bait such as peanut butter or cheese
+- Bait, such as peanut butter or cheese

-2. Peppermint Oil
+2. Utilizing Peppermint Oil

 - Soak cotton balls in peppermint oil.

-3. Humane Live Catch
+3. Humane Live Catch Traps

-- Place bait inside the trap.
+- Insert bait inside the trap.

 4. Ultrasonic Repellers